The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Introduction

 Stellar feedback has historically been the main approach for regulating star formation in galaxy simulations.
 Such feedback can be tuned to limit the amount of star-forming gas until star formation rates are acceptable.
 A second, even simpler approach is to directly limit the efficiency of star formation, as was done in the AGORA isolated galaxy code comparisons \citep{agoraIC}.
 When free parameter choices are exploited in this way, simply regulating star formation is not a meaningful result.
 Simulations also have effective parameter freedom such as restrictions on the gas equation of state and resolution limits on gravity that effectively hold up the ISM.
 These points argue for high resolution simulations with parameter-free, first-principles models as much as possible.
 However, key processes such as star formation and early feedback phases are essentially impossible to resolve in galaxy simulations so some freedom in the models is unavoidable.

-Extremely high resolution may limit problems associated with sub-grid models. \citet{fire} and \citet{fire2} state that their resolution is high enough to avoid negative consequences.
-One can also explicitly model sub-grid hydrodynamics with large eddy simulation-type turbulence models.
-Such models can connect both star formation and feedback to sub-grid turbulence \citep{semenov2016}.

 Current supernova feedback implementations often dramatically blow away gas from the simulated ISM.
 This partly reflects the need to regulate the baryon content of entire galaxies so as to meet abundance matching constraints \citep{keller2016}.
 While this may effectively regulate star formation in the galaxy as a whole, it hampers our ability to study the ISM-star formation connection in galaxy simulations.
-Ideally, simulations would employ physically-constrained feedback methods, rather than calibrating them, and thus achieve correct results for both the ISM and on the scale of the whole galaxy.
-The super-bubble supernova feedback approach \citep{keller2014} is a step toward this goal, with no parameter freedom once the supernovae energy per stellar mass formed is set.
-When the correct physics of super-bubbles is included, they evolve towards well-defined solutions.
-Resolution still affects how this or any feedback model couples hydrodynamically to the gas.
-However, the super-bubble feedback model has been shown to be relatively insensitive to resolution \citep{keller2014}.
-We use the super-bubble feedback model in this work.